mjfactor/unli-contribute/README.md

 ![image](https://github.com/user-attachments/assets/b4ecd954-c519-4ce2-9e88-3eb9a1bc9926)

-* add the python script in your repo.
+* Add the python script in your repo.
 The script is just replacing the words in README.md, you can use any script.

-* change the permission in Settings > Action > General > Workflow Permission to: Read and write permission and save
+* Change the permission in Settings > Action > General > Workflow Permission to: Read and write permission and save

 ![image](https://github.com/user-attachments/assets/a899b83f-8369-4e3c-845f-2a456dae3a60)

-* sip ☕coffee, its done.
+* Sip ☕coffee, its done.
 You can manually run the script in actions to see if its working

 PS. there are comments in the file, read it.